corcorana/restingIAF/iaf_manu.md

 EEGLAB is necessary for data importation, since our analysis programme assumes that EEG data are structured according to EEGLAB conventions.
 Signal Processing Toolbox is required for the `pwelch` and `sgolay` functions, which are responsible for executing the PSD estimation and SGF design components of the programme, respectively.
 `sgolay` was preferred over `sgolayfilt` on the basis that it outputs the coefficients necessary for calculating higher-order derivative functions, as well as those required for the zero-order (i.e. smoothed) PSD function.
-All functions that were developed in order to conduct the following analyses are open source and can be accessed (along with sample datasets) via [GitHub](https://github.com/corcorana/restingIAF).
+All functions that were developed in order to conduct the following analyses are open source and can be accessed (along with sample datasets) from https://github.com/corcorana/restingIAF.

 We chose to base our IAF estimation strategy on a Hamming-windowed implementation of Welch's modified periodogram method of PSD estimation [@welch1967] on account of the prevalent application of this technique in the IAF literature.
 It should be noted however that our approach could quite readily be modified to enable the `pwelch` routine to be substituted with some alternative method of PSD estimation.